quartzjer/JCOR/README.md

 ### Whitespace Hints

-* The third item in a JSCN tag 42 array is an optional CBOR map of the non-semantic whitespace present in the original JSON UTF-8 string
+* The "whitespace" key in a JSCN tag 42 map is an optional CBOR map value of the non-semantic whitespace present in the original JSON UTF-8 string
 * The map keys are a CBOR unsigned integer type 0 that is the byte position in the original string of one or more whitespace characters
 * The map values are a CBOR UTF-8 string of one or more whitespace characters to be inserted at that position
 * When re-inflating the whitespace they must be applied in incremental positional order